LironHaris/FlashFloodWarning_EALSTM/README.md

 ## 7. Limitations & Future Work
 Based on the experimental analysis, I have defined the following roadmap:

+* **Data Augmentation (Gaussian Noise)**: Injecting additive Gaussian noise to the static and dynamic inputs during training.
+This technique is expected to improve model robustness and reduce overfitting by preventing the network from relying on specific artifacts in the training data.
+* **Model Interpretability (Morris Method)**: Implementing the **Morris Method** for global sensitivity analysis.
+This will allow us to quantify which static attributes (e.g., soil type, slope) and dynamic forcings have the most significant impact on flood predictions, transforming the "black-box" model into an explainable hydrological tool.
 * **Early Stopping / Early Dropping**: Implementing an automated mechanism to halt training when validation loss stagnates (as seen in Phase B).
 This is crucial to prevent overfitting and save computational resources.
 * **Full Dataset Training**: Scaling the training back to the full 35-year historical record.
 This will provide the variance needed to solve the overfitting issue and improve peak detection.
 * **Leave-Region-Out**: Testing the model's spatial generalization by withholding entire geographic regions.